Civil Rights

 While a child is at school, the school district assumes physical custody over students, in place of the parents, thus it is their duty to ensure that your child remains safe.

-If you or your child has been a victim of sexual assault, you are entitled to take action against your abuser(s) pursuant to the Child Victims Act, which extended the statue of limitations for childhood sexual assault cases until the victim turns 55 years old.
+If you or your child has been a victim of sexual assault, you are entitled to take action against your abuser(s) pursuant to the Child Victims Act, which extended the statute of limitations for childhood sexual assault cases until the victim turns 55 years old.

 We can help when the unimaginable happens.